 Better treatment results through Universal Health Coverage (UHC)

 Indonesia started in 2014 with the introduction of Universal Health Coverage (UHC) to make care accessible and affordable for all inhabitants of the country.
 As a result, the number of children insured rose from 38% to 82%.
 The number of children with cancer who stopped treatment prematurely fell sharply.
-Introduction of UHC leads to improved treatment results and survival chances for children with cancer, according to research conducted by professionals from our partner hospital in Indonesia together with colleagues from the Princess Máxima Center.
+Introduction of UHC leads to improved treatment results and survival chances for children with cancer, according to research conducted by professionals from our partner hospital in Indonesia together with experts from the Princess Máxima Center.

 The United Nations, the World Health Council and more than 500 health organizations have called on governments in developing countries to implement Universal Health Coverage (UHC).
 Implementation of UHC will improve access to medical care and thus improve the health and productivity of their populations.
 To date, however, only a few countries have responded to this international call.